awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 ## Trained Model Deserialization<a name="td-deserialization"></a>

 Amazon SageMaker models are stored as model\.tar\.gz in the S3 bucket specified in `OutputDataConfig` `S3OutputPath` parameter of the `create_training_job` call\.
+The S3 bucket must be in the same AWS Region as the notebook instance\.
 You can specify most of these model artifacts when creating a hosting model\.
 You can also open and review them in your notebook instance\.
 When `model.tar.gz` is untarred, it contains `model_algo-1`, which is a serialized Apache MXNet object\.
 For example, you use the following to load the k\-means model into memory and view it:

 ```
 import mxnet as mx